massoncheg/forgejo-docs/docs/user/packages/cargo.md

 | --------- | ------------------------- |
 | `owner`   | The owner of the package. |

+## Credentials

-If the registry is private or you want to publish new packages, you have to configure your credentials.
+If the registry is private or you want to publish new packages, you must use your credentials to access it.

+The Cargo registry requires an [API token](https://codeberg.org/user/settings/applications) with the "write:packages" permission.
+To obtain a token useable by Cargo, prepend the string "Bearer " to your API token.

-Add the credentials section to the credentials file located in the current users home directory (for example `~/.cargo/credentials.toml`):
+To store the token in your configuration, add the credentials section to the credentials file located in the current users home directory (for example `~/.cargo/credentials.toml`):

 ```
 [registries.forgejo]